bradhowes/pyslimp3/README.md

 The Pyslimp3 should be able to locate your iTunes Music Library XML file, read it, and begin displaying information on any SLiMP3 device connected to your local network.

+# How to Operate

+See the [documentation](wiki/TopBrowser) in the project wiki.
+A list of the keys on the Sony RMV201 remote and what they do in Pyslimp3 is found [here](wiki/KeyMappings).

 # Simulators

 The code base also contains two very simple simulators that will display screens from the server and provide minimal